kaizen-R/R/Sample/Visualizations/Risks_Overview/Readme.md

 This has MUCH room for improvement, as one could:
 * add many more error checks
+* give better feedback (that is, even SOME feedback) to the user about incorrect output
 * add compatibility for input in different formats (namely: Excel & CSV instead of CSV2)
 * highlight the clicked risk
 * review the positionning around the x & y axis, as this visualization seems to indicate two risks with the same probability & impact have different values, which is not true.